dubzzz/fast-check/documentation/Arbitraries.md

 *&#8195;with:*

-- `...{ arbitrary, weight }` — _arbitraries that could be used to generate a value along their weight (the higher the weight, the higher the prbability to select this arbitrary will be)_
+- `...{ arbitrary, weight }` — _arbitraries that could be used to generate a value along their weight (the higher the weight, the higher the probability to select this arbitrary will be)_

 *&#8195;Usages*